 How many units of Botox for Palmar Hyperhidrosis?

+Each patient is unique, which is why Dr. Green will take your specific needs and condition into account before determining the units necessary for treatment.
 On average, patients require a minimum of 100 units of Botox for a single treatment, into both palms.
 Depending on the size of one’s palm, 0.1 cc aliquots of Botox are injected in 20 to 30 discreet areas of the hand.
 The injections are spaced approximately 1 cm apart within the areas which are hyperhidrotic.
+After the first treatment is complete, Dr. Green will ask patients to return after two weeks for a follow-up appointment so Dr. Green can check the treatment area and provide any additional injections as needed.

+Many patients ask how much is Botox for hyperhidrosis of the hands?
 When evaluating the cost of Botox for palmar hyperhidrosis, it’s important to consider how many units of Botox will be necessary to treat the palmar hyperhidrosis.
 The amount of Botox needed is dependent on individual factor, and the needs of each patient.
 Men typically have larger hands and stronger muscles than women and require more units of Botox per area.
+While the average number of units necessary is 100, patients may require more or less depending on your condition and the size of your hand.

 As hyperhidrosis is a medical condition, Botox may be covered by insurance, though typically this is dependent on several factors.
 First, the severity of the hyperhidrosis must be determined by a medical professional.
 Additionally, many patients are required to use at least two other treatment options before receiving coverage for Botox.
 If you think you may be eligible for coverage for Botox treatment of palmar hyperhidrosis, talk to your insurance company directly to see what documentation is required.